Convert MD to PPTX

 Microsoft PowerPoint Presentation

-Office Open XML presentation format introduced in PowerPoint 2007.
-ZIP archive containing XML files with slides, layouts, themes, and media.
-Industry standard for business presentations, educational content, and professional slideshows with rich visual elements.
+Office Open XML presentation format introduced with PowerPoint 2007.
+ZIP archive containing XML files with slides, layouts, themes, and embedded media.
+Industry standard for business presentations, educational content, conference talks, and professional slideshows with rich visual elements and animations.

 Presentation Visual Format